joshbirk/ForceDotBundle/README.md

 			<LI>Add Password: Highlighted text in the format "password:accountname" will add a new password to Keychain under accountname and replace the text with accountname.
 			<LI>Lock Keychain: Locks keychain and requires a password for later use.
 		</UL>
+		<LI>Delete Except: This command will delete all the classes, pages, components and triggers from the project unless they include the highlighted text in their filenames.
+This is case sensitive, and obviously suggested to save and build before latest ... there is no undo.
+Only for the brave but handy for people with large orgs looking only for projects which started with "something".
 	</OL>
 </UL>
 </P>